-- You receive additional assistance from non-University sources; - The University does not receive sufficient funds from repayment income from institutionally-based loan programs; - The medical school does not receive sufficient endowment and gift income to meet its scholarship budget; - Your financial circumstances or enrollment status for yourself or family members' changes.
+- You receive additional assistance from non-University sources in the form of external outside scholarships; - The University does not receive sufficient funds from repayment income from institutionally-based loan programs; - The medical school does not receive sufficient endowment and gift income to meet its scholarship budget; - Your financial circumstances or enrollment status for yourself or family members' changes.
 For example, if you listed that a sibling would be enrolled in college or graduate school, your need and possibly your aid will be reduced if he/she does not enroll as planned.